matteo14c/VINYL/PCA/Readme.md

 #################################################################################################
-        IMPORTANT for this script to work you need to have a copy of the PCA.R R script in you ~/bin directory Alternatively you can edit the makeToM.pl file, and in particular the $exec_path variable at line 5, to reflect the absolute path of PCA.R
+        IMPORTANT for this script to work you need to have a copy of the PCA.R R script in you ~/bin directory.
+Alternatively you can edit the makeToM.pl file, and in particular the $exec_path variable at line 5, to reflect the absolute path of PCA.R
 #################################################################################################